mhanauer/BGCCostAnalysis/README.md

 Matt = 15 hours total

-21 total days over five weeks for the actual intervention We started training and planning two weeks prior so 7 weeks total for Anna
+21 total days over five weeks for the actual intervention

 Cost of HELPS materials: http://www.helpsprogram.org/materials.php